 Claim 1: The link to the Hingstons of Aglish

-There only family of Hingstons in Ireland for which there is significant documentation are the descendants of Major James Hingston who went to Ireland about 1650, serving in the Commissariat of Cromwell’s Parliamentary Army and whose grandson purchased Aglish in 1702.
+The only family of Hingstons in Ireland for which there is significant documentation are the descendants of Major James Hingston who went to Ireland about 1650, serving in the Commissariat of Cromwell’s Parliamentary Army and whose grandson purchased Aglish in 1702.

 The first claim, that SJH is in fact from the Aglish Hingstons, relies on links to other families.
-The most striking connection is the appearance of the names William Hales in SJH’s descendance, notably, Sir William Hales Hingston (1829-1907), SJH’s son by Eleanor McGrath, distinguished physician and mayor of Montreal.
+The most striking connection is the appearance of the names William Hales in SJH’s descent, notably, Sir William Hales Hingston (1829-1907), SJH’s son by Eleanor McGrath, distinguished physician and mayor of Montreal.
 The name was then passed to Sir William’s son, Father William Hales Hingston, s.j., and to one of his grandsons.

 The link appears to be to Rev. William Hales (Aglish 1747, Co Cork 1831), son of Rev. Samuel Hales and Helena Hingston, daughter of 7.
 William Hingston.
 Educated by his uncle, 8.
 James Hingston, Hales became professor of Oriental Languages at Trinity College Dublin and the author of over 20 publications in astronomy and biblical chronology.